Who we are

 Ownership – Credit unions are an economic democracy.
 Each credit union member has equal ownership — regardless of how much money a member has on deposit.
 At a credit union, all members are owners.

-Volunteer Boards – Each credit union is governed by a board of directors, elected by and from the credit union’s membership.
-Board members serve voluntarily.
+Board of directors – Each credit union is governed by a board of directors, elected by and from the credit union’s membership.

 From Credit Union National Association

 - As a state-chartered financial cooperative, Oregon State Credit Union’s full selection of services are available to anyone who lives or works in 24 western and central Oregon counties.